openequella/openequella.github.io/guides/featureGuides/FeaturesGuide2019.2/openEQUELLA-2019.2-FeaturesGuide.md

 Links* attachment types.
-For example, if duplicate checking is enabled for ‘Files’ in an attachment control in a contribution wizard, the contributor sees a **Duplicate warning** message if a file a contributor uploads is an exact match to a file that has been uploaded in one or more existing items in the same collection.
+For example, if duplicate checking is enabled for ‘Files’ in an attachment control in a contribution wizard, the contributor sees a **Duplicate warning** message if a file a contributor uploads is an exact match to a file or URL that has been uploaded in one or more existing items in the same collection.
 A link is provided to those items so they can be viewed before proceeding.